switaczaleksandra/currency-converter-react/README.md

 # Currency converter
- ## You can convert PLN to:
+ ## You can convert PLN to diffrent currency.
- - USD
- - EUR
- - CHF

  ## If You want convert:
  - enter the amount in PLN